The Lancia Lambda was one of the most innovative cars of its era.

 Mr. Lancia was pioneer in many aspects and had a brilliant mind.
 He drew inspiration from the ship’s hull by considering the great forces of the sea.
 Using this inspiration, he was able to design the first unitary frame structure, the monocoque.

-The Lancia Lambda remains a milestone in automobile engineering and can be considered the first modern car with unibody without separate chassis.
+The Lancia Lambda remains a milestone in automobile engineering.
+Can certainly, be considered the first modern car with unibody without a separate chassis.

 Photo by